ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 by the derived controller*, to proper handle packets sent from switch to controller.
 The current implementation of other virtual methods does nothing: just free the received message and returns 0.
-Derived controllers can reimplement them as they wish.
+Derived controllers can override them as they wish.
 Note that handlers *must* free received messages (msg) when everything is fine.
 For ``HandleMultipartReply()`` implementation, note that there are several types of multipart replies.
 Derived controllers can filter by the type they wish.